Peter Mak: 1980s

-1990s to present
+1990s

-He directed The Wicked City which was released in 1992.
+Mak directed The Wicked City which was released in 1992.
 The Kong horror/fantasy was based on an animated film by Yoshiaki Kawajiri.
 Staying close to the original story line, it was about special agents fighting demons from a parallel dimension.
 It starred Jacky Cheung, Leon Lai and Tatsuya Nakadai.

-He directed Enemy Shadow which was released in 1995.
+Mak directed Enemy Shadow which was released in 1995.
 The film which starred Jade Leung was a tale about a rookie cop who witnessed her boyfriend murdered by bank robbers.
 She suffers from guilt as a result of not doing anything when the tragedy took place.

+Death

+Mak died on 26 March 2023, at the age of 66.